Did you know that many of South Australia’s natural spaces have a special Anzac connection? Here’s where.

 4. Meningie’s memorial to Aboriginal servicemen

-Paying tribute to the local Aboriginal men who served in World War I, a 15m-long mural near Meningie’s Memorial Park is a feature of the town’s main street.
+Paying tribute to the local Aboriginal men who served in the First World War (WW1), a 15 m-long mural near Meningie’s Memorial Park is a feature of the town’s main street.

-Installed by a Sydney street artist, the mural honours Ngarrindjeri men from the Meningie region who volunteered and fought in the First World War, depicting each soldier in his uniform.
+Installed by a Sydney street artist, the mural honours Ngarrindjeri men from the Meningie region who volunteered and fought in WW1, depicting each soldier in his uniform.

-The nearby Memorial Park honours all service men and women from the region that have served in wars and conflicts, and includes memorial pavers displaying the names of local servicemen that fought in the First and Second World Wars.
+The nearby Memorial Park honours all service men and women from the region that have served in wars and conflicts, and includes memorial pavers displaying the names of local servicemen that fought in WW1 and WW2.

 A monument, Avro Anson aircraft, field gun and anchor are also displayed in the park, representing the air force, army and navy.